 Ultimate Guide to Google Shopping Sale Price Attribute for Product Feed

-However, what if you fail to display your product sale prices on your Google Shopping ads or listings?
+However, what if you fail to display your product sale prices on your Google Shopping ads or free listings?

 Or worse, what if your product ads continue to display sale prices even after the campaign ends?